brianrice2/blog/_posts/2021-01-01-bookshelf.md

 - Surely You're Joking, Mr. Feynman! by Richard Feynman
 - The Innovators by Walter Isaacson
 - Unix: A History and a Memoir by Brian Kernighan
+- A Mathematician's Apology by G. H. Hardy

 ## Personal Development